-WOMBAT was developed to provide a reliable method for investigating the ways in which health professionals’ work, and communication patterns change, following the introduction of large clinical information systems in hospitals.
-The aim was to advance existing methods which failed to enable collection of multiple dimensions of work, interruptions and multi-tasking.
-In this way the WOMBAT tool seeks to reflect a great level of the complexity of clinical work.
+WOMBAT was developed to provide a reliable method for investigating the ways in which health professionals’ work and communication patterns change following the introduction of clinical information systems in hospitals.
+The aim was to advance existing methods, which failed to enable collection of multiple dimensions of work, interruptions and multitasking.
+In this way, WOMBAT sought to reflect a greater level of the complexity of clinical work.

 Interventions and reforms often result in changes to work practices and many questions arise regarding the nature and value of those changes.
 For example, while there is great enthusiasm regarding the ways in which clinical information systems might streamline work processes and allow greater time in direct care activities, systems may also have negative consequences on some aspects of work efficiency and safety.
 Thus, there is a need for rigorous studies which quantify the impact of interventions and reforms and assess the nature of changes and their implications.

 In the informatics field, we need quality data about how systems enhance or disrupt existing patterns of work and communication, so that we can move to re-design systems and/or work practices in ways which avoid any possible negative outcomes and which take advantage of the benefits information technology presents.

 WOMBAT 1.0, developed in 2006, allowed trained observers to shadow individuals and record four fixed dimensions of work activities: what task, with whom, where, and how.
 Each task was automatically timestamped.
 Instances of multitasking and interruptions could also be recorded.
 The software was developed for Windows PDA (HP iPAQ running Windows Mobile) .